Kryomatix/kryomatix.github.io/Keyboard 3.0.md

 ![20210405_092546](https://user-images.githubusercontent.com/95006894/149004612-d8ee4036-f415-40ab-886b-3807106e41a3.jpg)

 Version 3.0 made significant changes to make the PCB easier to design.
-- The usb C port was moved to the outside corners to accommodate an extra key in the top inside corners
+- The USB-C port was moved to the outside corners to accommodate an extra key in the top inside corners
-- V3.0 also switches back to the ATMEGA32U4 ina TQFP package to allow trace routing directly under the chip
+- V3.0 also switches back to the ATMEGA32U4 in a TQFP package to allow trace routing directly under the chip
-- This version also switched to using a custom magnetic connector, but ultimtely the magnets ended up being too weak
+- This version also switched to using a custom magnetic connector, but ultimately the magnets ended up being too weak
-- All pcb design was done in KICAD
+- All PCB design was done in KICAD

 ![image](https://user-images.githubusercontent.com/95006894/149005883-685d2841-5d0b-4c37-a71b-f78e8181d3c9.png)